 Dr. Tea CPC

 Industry average CPM sits at $20–$50, with CPC varying widely by niche.
-Across 15+ creator activations, The Stoop consistently delivers CPMs between $4–$31 — well below the industry average of $20–$50.
+Across 15+ influencer activations, The Stoop consistently delivers CPMs between $4–$31 — well below the industry average of $20–$50.

 How to Calculate Your Own